 - Full service history if it has it

 - Number of owners if low

 Ad writing tips

-Hopefully you have done your research and are confident you are pricing the car competitively.
+- Price: Hopefully you have done your research and are confident you are pricing the car competitively.
 Personally I wouldn’t put open to offer(OTO), or near offer(ONO or any other abbreviations.
-The only time I would but anything is if I have priced a car to sell, in which case I put FIRM.
-If the car is priced correctly you will still get calls and you have clearly stated you negotiating position.
-Contact detail
+The only time I would but anything is if I have priced a van to sell, in which case I put FIRM.
+If the van is priced correctly you will still get calls and you have clearly stated you negotiating position.